 Even though they stock a whole range of products sourced from all over the country from gluten-free grains and flours, sun-dried fruits, apple cider vinegar gummies and other interesting superfood supplements like bee pollen and nutritional yeast flakes, they also have offerings specific to Goa such as jaggery powder, demerara sugar, locally-grown lettuce and other organic flours under its list of available items.

 Coconut oil, referred to as the “mother of oils” has been extensively used in cooking and as a medicine in India for centuries.
 Oils have been known to possess healing properties.
-Headquartered in Panaji, MOGO (My Old Goa Oils) is a manufacturer and exporter of natural oils in health, food and beauty.
+Headquartered in Panaji, Old Goa (previously called Mogo) is a manufacturer and exporter of natural oils in health, food and beauty.

 Their primary products include edible and non-edible virgin coconut oil (VCO) and several other pure, organic and natural heritage products of Goa.
 Founded by Paresh Shetgaonkar, this company is a decade old and started after 10 years of extensive research and development in Goan coconuts studying its medicinal benefits.